JGAntunes/pulsarcast/report-draft.md

 /fruits/citrus/orange
 ```

 The list above is an example of 3 topics, that act as 3 different tiers on a hierarchy.
 This allows for specialisation and the possibility to extend the subscription structure already in place.
-There exists a lot of solutions that cover the topic based subscription scenario.
+There are numerous solutions that cover the topic based subscription scenario.
 Specifically in the distributed/decentralised area we have solutions like Scribe (TODO reference Scribe), Bayeux (TODO reference Bayeux), Tera (TODO reference Tera) and Poldercast (TODO reference Poldercast).

-The content based subscription model brought a different approach that sought to use the content of the event message itself as way to subscribers to specify the messages they were interested in (TODO reference "An Efficient Multicast Protocol for Content-Based Publish-Subscribe Systems").
-Essentially, subscribers could define fields, or conditions on those same fields that would make an event part of a subscription or not.
+The **content based** subscription model brought a different approach that sought to use the content of the event message itself as a way for subscribers to specify the messages they were interested in (TODO reference "An Efficient Multicast Protocol for Content-Based Publish-Subscribe Systems").
+Essentially, subscribers could define fields, or conditions on those same fields that would make an event match a subscription or not.
 Consider the following example of a simple message and subscription, represented using JSON (TODO reference to JSON).

 Message
 ```